Definition of MySQL Drop Trigger

 DROP TRIGGER [IF EXISTS] [SchemaName.]
 TriggerName;

-From the above structure we come to know that:
+From the above structure, we come to know that:

-How DROP TRIGGER Statement Work in MySQL?
+How does DROP TRIGGER Statement Work in MySQL?

 - You need to require the administrative level of access to perform the DROP TRIGGER statement for the linked table.
 Also, dropping the table will result in the removal of all triggers within it.